khag02/PayRouteBin/README.md

 python generate_card.py
 ```

-> ✅ This script will output randomly generated PANs that are structurally valid and ready to be used in ISO8583 transaction testing (e.g. field 2).
+> ✅ This script input Bincode will output randomly generated PANs that are structurally valid and ready to be used in ISO8583 transaction testing (e.g. field 2).

 ---

-Would you like me to include a sample `generate_card.py` implementation that supports BIN input and generates valid cards?

 ### 4. Send ISO8583 Message